JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 }
 ```

 There are some small differences between the original Kotlin code and its Swift version.
-In Kotlin, any `object` has
+In Kotlin, any object has
 only one instance.
 The `Object.shared` syntax is used to access this single instance.

-Methods and property names are translated as is.
+Kotlin function and property names are translated as is.
 Kotlin's `String` is turned into Swift's `String`.
 Swift
 hides `NSNumber*` boxing too.
 You can also pass a Swift closure to Kotlin and call a Kotlin lambda function from Swift.

 You can find more information about type mapping in [Interoperability with Swift/Objective-C](native-objc-interop.md#mappings).

-## Connect the framework to iOS project
+## Connect the framework your iOS project

-Now you can connect the generated framework to the iOS project as a dependency.
+Now you can connect the generated framework to your iOS project as a dependency.
 There are multiple ways to set it up
 and automate the process, choose the method that suits you best:

 <a href="multiplatform-ios-integration-overview.md"><img src="choose-ios-integration.svg" width="700" alt="Choose iOS integration method" style="block"/></a>